What is psikat?

 Bottom

-• Input Panel - MIDI toggle, MIDI OUT cycle button (OFF/ON/MUTE), pitch transpose, octave, skip, scale, chord, and arpeggiator settings
+• Input Panel - shows transpose, octave, skip, scale, chord, and arpeggiator.
+Use the command palette to change these.

 Pattern Editor